The big one....at 2645 metres high, cycling the Col du Galibier is the main goal of most cyclists visiting the area.

 At the top of the Lautaret the road continues down towards Briancon, or you can take the turn to ride up the Col du Galibier (if you’ve got that far it would be rude not to!).
 From there the road steepens and switches over to the other side of the valley after a few kilometres.
 Once over the false summit you then arrive at a monument to Henri Desgrange, the founder of the Tour de France.
 Check this out if you are curious or just need a breather before the last km.

-The last push up to the top - a few kilometers left to go!
+The last push up to the top - a few kilometres left to go!

 Col du Galibier from the North